 Of course, electronics make the world go round, and spacecraft, satellites, nuclear defense systems, military aircraft, and nuclear power stations just can’t operate without these electronic systems.
 These systems must be designed with robust, durable, nuclear-hardened electronics able to withstand high-radiation environments for long periods of time without breaking down or malfunctioning.
-That’s where radiation hardened electronics can help.
+That’s where radiation-hardened electronics can help.

-Radiation hardening involves designing radiation hardened electronics and components that are tolerant of the massive levels of ionizing radiation, such as cosmic outer space radiation and high energy radiation within nuclear power plants.
+Radiation hardening involves designing radiation-tolerant electronics and components that are tolerant of the massive levels of ionizing radiation, such as cosmic outer space radiation and high energy radiation within nuclear power plants.
 In order to test these components and determine whether they are sufficiently hardened, radiation hardened electronics manufacturers perform rigorous testing as part of their manufacturing processes.
 Components which pass these tests go into production and can be described as “radiation hardened”; components which do not go back to design.

 Radiation Survivability Testing

 The process of radiation hardening involves rigorous radiation survivability testing, also known as radiation effects testing.
-Radiation survivability testing involves bombarding materials with radiation to determine how long it can withstand harsh extremes of its operating environment and ultimately which material will be the best choice for a given component.
+Radiation survivability testing involves bombarding materials with radiation to determine how long it can withstand harsh extremes of its operating environment and ultimately which material will be the best choice for a given radiation-hardened component.

 Say, for example, you are responsible for designing the electronic components of a military satellite.
 A failure of the satellite’s electronics due to space radiation could endanger national security or put the lives of warfighters at risk.
-Both the electronics themselves need to be designed to be radiation-resistant; on top of that, the electronic components will need adequate protection as well in the form of shielding made from materials which are not easily penetrated by radiation – these are important steps in the radiation hardening of electronics.
+Both the electronics themselves need to be designed to be radiation-resistant; on top of that, the electronic components will need adequate protection as well in the form of shielding made from materials that are not easily penetrated by radiation – these are important steps in the radiation hardening of electronics.
 In the design phase, radiation survivability testing is a necessary method for ensuring that components operating in high-radiation environments will be able to function properly and with a lifespan that suits the operational needs of the system.

 Radiation can adversely affect or damage materials in many different ways due to how high-energy radiation can disrupt their atomic structures.
 When designing components with radiation tolerance (to be tolerant of environments with high-radiation levels), manufacturers must take potential effects such as these into account: